neveretth/apollo/README.md

 ## Documentation
 Documentation for Apollo exists in the Documentation/ directory.

+## Quickstart
+The Apollo build system expects a file `Makefile.user` to exist in the root directory.
+This file can be empty, and does not _need_ to exist.
+This file is used to specify non-default build options for `GCC, CFLAGS, etc`.

 ## Contributors
 - Nicholas Everett Howard (University of Tennessee, Knoxville)
 - Adam Cole (University of Tennessee, Knoxville)